Skip to main content

 9. It is essential that students dress properly for the weather.
 It is always better to have an extra layer than not enough.
 Sneakers or boots are highly recommended.
 Please encourage students to not wear their favorite or new clothes.

-10. There are 4 picnic tables available for your group to enjoy their lunch.
+10. There are 4 picnic areas available for your group to enjoy their lunch.
 We do require every group to take the time to sort their waste into trash, compost and recycling which our staff will demonstrate.

 11. We want to make your visit to Snipes Farm and Education Center a safe and happy experience.
 A trip to the farm is a trip to the country!
 Not all walking surfaces are level, smooth, or paved.
 Please keep this in mind when preparing your group for their tour.